 Workers’ Comp Conference for Alabama Attorneys

-The annual Alabama Workers' Comp Conference provides essential updates, guidance, and advice for Alabama attorneys, employers, HR professionals, TPAs, insurers, consultants and others who need the latest and most accurate information.
-When you attend, you'll connect with judges from the Workers’ Compensation Appeals Board and the Court of Workers’ Compensation Claims, leading workers’ comp attorneys, representatives from the Bureau of Workers’ Compensation, and other key players.
+The annual Alabama Worker's Comp Conference provides essential updates, guidance, and advice for Alabama attorneys, employers, HR professionals, TPAs, insurers, consultants and others who need the latest and most accurate information.
+When you attend, you'll connect with leading workers' comp attorneys, representatives from the Bureau of Workers' Compensation, and other key players.

 Your Distinguished Faculty

 Lawrence T. King is a founder of King Simmons, P.C., in Birmingham.
 His practice focuses on workers’ compensation.
 He was admitted to the Alabama and Georgia Bars (1988), and to the Florida Bar (1989).
-He is admitted to all state and federal trial courts in Alabama; all state trial and appellate courts in Georgia and to the U.S. District Court for the Middle District of Georgia; all state trial and appellate courts in Florida and to the U.S. District Court for the Middle and Southern Districts of Florida; and to the United States Court of Appeals for Eleventh Circuit.
-He graduated from Florida State University (B.A., English-Business Administration, 1984), after being admitted on a National Merit Scholarship, and from the Cumberland School of Law at Samford University (J.D.
-1988).
 Two of his scholarly articles, Fired in Retaliation for Claiming Workers’ Compensation Benefits in Alabama, 24 American Journal of Trial Advocacy 539 (2001) and What Triggers the Application of Alabama Code §25-5-11.1?, 33 American Journal of Trial Advocacy 1 379 (2010) (with Christina Van Der Hulst), were cited as authoritative in the Alabama Pattern Jury Instructions (3d ed.
 2012), on the topic of retaliatory discharge.
 He has secured several 7-figure jury verdicts in retaliatory discharge cases totaling millions of dollars throughout Alabama, including record verdicts for that type case in at least 4 counties.